Doxuno

 RESERVED MATTERS

-The following matters (the "Reserved Matters") shall require the prior unanimous written consent of all Shareholders, notwithstanding any lesser threshold that would apply under the Companies Act 2006 or the Articles: (a) amendment of the Articles of Association (in addition to the special-resolution requirement under s.21 CA 2006); (b) the issue, allotment or grant of options over shares, or any variation of class rights under section 633 Companies Act 2006; (c) the acquisition, disposal or hive-down of any business, subsidiary or material asset; (d) the incurrence of any borrowing or guarantee exceeding GBP 50,000 in aggregate or the grant of any charge required to be registered under section 859A Companies Act 2006; (e) entry into any related-party transaction (including any substantial property transaction within section 190 CA 2006 or any director service contract exceeding two (2) years within section 188 CA 2006); (f) any change to the nature or geographic scope of the Company's business; (g) declaration of any dividend outside the agreed dividend policy; (h) the appointment or removal of the Company's auditors or any change of accounting reference date; (i) the winding-up, administration or voluntary arrangement of the Company; and (j) the listing of any shares on a recognised investment exchange or other trading venue.
+The following matters (the "Reserved Matters") shall require the prior written consent of Shareholders holding at least seventy-five per cent (75%) of the issued share capital, notwithstanding any lesser threshold that would apply under the Companies Act 2006 or the Articles: (a) amendment of the Articles of Association (in addition to the special-resolution requirement under s.21 CA 2006); (b) the issue, allotment or grant of options over shares, or any variation of class rights under s.633 Companies Act 2006; (c) the acquisition, disposal or hive-down of any business, subsidiary or material asset; (d) the incurrence of any borrowing or guarantee exceeding £50,000 in aggregate or the grant of any charge required to be registered under s.859A CA 2006; (e) entry into any related-party transaction (including any substantial property transaction within s.190 CA 2006 or any director service contract exceeding two (2) years within s.188 CA 2006); (f) any change to the nature or geographic scope of the Company’s business; (g) declaration of any dividend outside the agreed dividend policy; (h) the appointment or removal of the Company’s auditors or any change of accounting reference date; (i) the winding-up, administration or voluntary arrangement of the Company; and (j) the listing of any shares on a recognised investment exchange or other trading venue.

 DEADLOCK RESOLUTION